jtebert/covid-interactive/README.md

 - **Doubling rate (days):** Show how many days it currently takes for the number of cases/deaths to double.
 This is computed as:
   <img src="https://render.githubusercontent.com/render/math?math=1/\log_2(\frac{\text{today}}{\text{yesterday}})">

+**Average data over days:** This generates a moving average of the data over the current and preceding days.
+By default, it is set to 1 day, which means that there is no averaging.

 **Display Options:**
+- **Use fixed color scale:** Uses a colorscale for the map based on the maximum value on the most recent day.
+This allows you to compare maps across days on the same scale.
+If unchecked, the colors are scaled based on the data for the current day
 - **Show background map:** Turn on/off a detailed map underneath the county data
 - *More coming soon*